jonasmerlin/astro-seo/README.md

 This [Astro](https://astro.build/) component makes it easy to add tags that are relevant for seach engine optimization (SEO) to your pages.

-Currently it's __very__ early in development.
 The ultimate goal is to make this the one-stop shop for most of your SEO needs when developing Astro sites.

 Pull requests and/or feature requests are very welcome!